 The study and practice of nonfiction reading and writing.
 Emphasis on the essay with attention to grammar, structure, style, and research skills.
-Prerequisite: ENGL1102
+Prerequisite: Sophomore standing and credit for ENGL 1102 or ENGL 1103; or placement.

 2112 THE ANALYSIS OF LITERATURE